 Before jumping to any peer-pressured decisions, it is important for parents to know how pre-schools are different from mainstream primary schools.
 This isn’t a negative comparison, instead of an understanding of how the two different environments affect your child’s growth and future.

 Nurturing vs. Disciplining

 When you first introduced your child to a preschool, you must have noticed that your child was welcomed by very friendly and loving teachers who just couldn’t resist giving loads of love and hugs to your child.
 This is a big difference between preschools and primary schools.
 The environment in a preschool is one of friendliness and nurturing, quite opposite from a primary school where being disciplined and orderly is the style.
 A teacher with a class strength of 40-50 children will obviously use the‘discipline route’ to manage 3½ to 4 years olds.

-Different children have different developmental landmarks.
+Different children have different developmental milestones.
 Some start talking and writing earlier than the others.
-In a pre-school emphasis is not given to achieving a set milestone by a set year.
+In a pre-school emphasis is not given to achieving a set milestone by a set time.
 Rather the focus is on letting the child experience different activities and learning through these experiences.
-A primary school may be more result-oriented and a teacher might push even compare your child to keep up with the rest of the class in order to not feel left out.
+A primary school may be more result-oriented and teachers are more equipped for higher classes not specialised early years educators.

 Do you remember how you felt when your teacher gave you homework?
 We have all felt that heavy heart feeling when you come back from school and instead of freely playing with friends we are burdened with pages of homework.
 Research has shown that when children are given excessive homework they often end up doing it in a mechanical manner without retaining any information.
 This has unfortunately become part of a primary school’s syllabus.
 Instead wouldn’t you rather have a pre-schooler who is excited about completing a fun exercise his or her teacher did in school with them?